Ghatal: Education

 Ghatal Rabindra Satabarsiki Mahavidyalaya was established in 1961.
 Affiliated with the Vidyasagar University, it offers honors courses in Bengali, Sanskrit, English, Political Science, Philosophy, History, Physics, Chemistry, Mathematics, Computer Science, Zoology, Botany, Geography, Economics, and Accountancy; post graduate courses in Bengali, English, Sanskrit, History, Philosophy, and Mathematics, and general courses in arts, science, and commerce.

 Ghatal Government Polytechnic, established in 2016, offers diploma courses in civil, mechanical, and electrical engineering.

+Ghatal Government ITI, an Industrial Training Institute established in 2016, offers ITI courses in Fitter, Electrician, Welder, Surveyor, Dress Making, and Electronic Mechanic.
+This ITI college is located at Birsingha (Birth place of Ishwar Chandra Vidyasagar).

 Ghatal Vidyasagar High School is a Bengali-medium coeducational institution established in 1886.
 The school has facilities for teaching from class V to class XII.
 It has a library with 11,000 books, 26 computers and a playground.
 The school was founded by Iswar Chandra Vidyasagar.

 Ghatal Basanta Kumari Girls High School is a Bengali-medium girls only institution established in 1957.
 The school has facilities for teaching from class V to class XII.
 It has a library with 2,000 books, 4 computers and a playground.

 Ghatal Yogoda Satsanga Sri Yukteswar Vidyapith is a Bengali-medium coeducational institution established in 1958.
 The school has facilities for teaching from class V to class XII.
 It has a library with 3,200 books.